Have you heard of the book ‘The 12-Week Year’?

 These workbooks are something you can take somewhere, like a cafe or a train and ONLY do that.

-How does the 12 Week Year Book Work?
+How does the 12-Week Year Book Work?

-You write down some stuff you like to happen.
+It is simple, really, you write down some stuff you like to happen.

 Mark a time in your calendar to do that stuff.